simonmichael/hledger/hledger/doc/queries.m4.md

-The syntax is similar to a web search: one or more space-separated search terms, quotes to enclose whitespace, optional prefixes to match specific fields.
+The syntax is similar to a web search: one or more space-separated search terms, quotes to enclose whitespace, prefixes to match specific fields, a not: prefix to negate the match.
-Multiple search terms are combined as follows:

-All commands except print:
+We do not yet support arbitrary boolean combinations of search terms;
-show transactions/postings/accounts which match (or negatively match)
+instead most commands show transactions/postings/accounts which match (or negatively match):

 - any of the description terms AND
 - any of the account terms AND
 - any of the status terms AND
 - all the other terms.

-The print command:
-show transactions which
+The [print](/manual.html#print) command instead shows transactions which:

 - match any of the description terms AND
 - have any postings matching any of the positive account terms AND
 - have no postings matching any of the negative account terms AND
 - match all the other terms.

-The following kinds of search terms can be used:
+The following kinds of search terms can be used.
+Remember these can also be prefixed with **`not:`**, eg to exclude a particular subaccount.

 **`REGEX`**
-: match account names by this regular expression
+: match account names by this regular expression.
+(No prefix is equivalent to `acct:`).

 **`acct:REGEX`**
 : same as above